pptp78ec/HW_fragments/README.md

 # HW_fragments

-# REQUERES Android API 33 or newer
+# REQUIRES Android API 33 or newer

 #DISCLAIMER: this app uses data copied from https://kakzovut.ru/ portal (names and etymology).
 Author of this app no claims towards it.
 All info taken from this portal is and to be used strictly in educational purposes.